CyberCherney/random_scripts/README.md

-This is a repo for random scripts from games, home automation, and the occasional random project that doesnt warrant a proper repo itself.
+This is a repo for random scripts from games, home automation, and the occasional random project that doesn't warrant a proper repo itself.
+The bitburner scripts have mild spoilers for the game.
+I toss the scripts I make in the corresponding challenge I am on but that does not mean it is specific to solving that challenge.